2015 Gold King Mine waste water spill: Prior reclamation

-The Gold King Mine's adits were dry for most of the mine's recent history, as the area was being drained from below by the Sunnyside Mine's American Tunnel.
+The mine's adits were dry for most of the mine's recent history, as the area was being drained from below by the Sunnyside Mine's American Tunnel.
 Sunnyside Mine closed in 1991.
 As part of a reclamation plan, the American Tunnel was sealed up in 1996.
 In the absence of drainage, by 2002 a new discharge of particularly contaminated water had begun to flow from the Gold King Level 7 adit.
 Flow there increased again after the nearby Mogul Mine was sealed by its owners in 2003.

 In 2006, a spot measurement of flow from this adit showed a peak of 314 usgal/min.
 The significance of this figure is unclear since flow was not being logged continuously.
-By this time, the Gold King was considered one of the worst acid mine drainage sites in Colorado.
+By this time, Gold King was considered one of the worst acid mine drainage sites in Colorado.
 In 2009, the Colorado Department of Natural Resources Division of Reclamation, Mining and Safety (DRMS) plugged all four Gold King Mine portals by stuffing them with old mine backfill; drainage pipes were installed to prevent water from ponding behind the entrance.
 This work was complicated by partial collapse of the mine tunnel near the entrance.
 It was noted that the drainage system might not be sufficient to prevent a future blowout.

 In 2014, Colorado DRMS asked the EPA to reopen and stabilize the Gold King 7 adit.
 Reportedly no maintenance on the existing drainage system had been performed since it was installed in 2009.
 It was noted that flow from the drains had decreased from 112 to 12.6 usgal/min between August 25, 2014, and September 11, 2014.
 The cause of this decrease was unknown but attributed to seasonal variation.
 While excavating the opening, workers saw seepage at 6 ft above the bottom of the tunnel; they believed that meant that there was 6 ft of water backed up in the tunnel.
 Excavation at the entrance was postponed until 2015, so that a pond large enough to treat that volume of water could be constructed.